Skip to content

 • If rework attempts are exhausted, the workflow transitions to Failed

-5. Parse events to extract phase decisions, tool call results, and artifacts
+5. Parses events to extract phase decisions, tool-call results, and artifacts

 Runtime Contract Construction

-The runtime contract is assembled inside workflow-runner-v2 before the agent request is sent:
+The runtime contract is assembled via animus-runtime-shared before the agent request is sent:

 • Tool -- Which CLI tool to use (claude, codex, gemini, opencode), resolved from phase config or agent profile